ga94zot/svcp2023/03_location.md

 ### [Hotel Fürstenfelder](https://www.fuerstenfelder.com/)

 Hotel rooms can be reserved via the early registration.
+The available rooms will be assigned on a FCFS basis.
 Registrations received after **27 Feb.
 2023** do not include a hotel reservation.

 ### Other Accommodation
-In case you prefer other accommodation possibilities, here are alternate options by hotels:
+In case you prefer other accommodation possibilities, here are some alternatives:

 * [Romantik Hotel zur Post](https://www.hotelpost-ffb.de/)
 * [Amper Art Hotel & Boardinghouse](https://www.amper-art-hotel.de/)